‘You can never become a Westerner:’ China’s top diplomat urges Japan and South Korea to align with Beijing and ‘revitalize Asia’ - KESQ

 Wang was speaking on the sidelines of the International Forum for Trilateral Cooperation, an annual event organized by Beijing, Tokyo and Seoul since 2011.

-On Monday, Wang also addressed the forum’s opening ceremony in an effort to “send a clear signal” of the potential for the three neighbor’s regrouping, the Chinese Foreign Ministry said in a statement.
+On Monday, Wang also addressed the forum’s opening ceremony in an effort to “send a clear signal” of the potential for the trio’s regrouping, the Chinese Foreign Ministry said in a statement.

 In his opening remarks, Wang called for Japan and South Korea to “promote inclusive Asian values, foster a sense of strategic autonomy, maintain regional unity and stability, resist the return of the Cold War mentality and be free of the coercion of bullying and hegemony,” the statement said.